betaflight/betaflight.com/docs/wiki/guides/archive/DSHOT-ESC-Protocol-3-1.md

 - All STM32F1 Target do not support DSHOT
 - Some ESCs that have a signal filter cap may not work until the cap is removed.
 - Some targets have a DMA conflict between a motor and the LEDs.
 Some have work-arounds but some do not.
 If no work-around is listed then disable LEDs and contact the FC designer/support.
-- No reports of Dshot working for HEX copter.
+- No reports of DShot working for HEX copter.

-### A quick way to determine IF the Firmware flashed into the FC supports Dshot:
+### A quick way to determine IF the Firmware flashed into the FC supports DShot:

 Go to the CLI and type "get pwm".
 All settings with 'pwm' in the name will be shown with all options.
-If DSHOT150, DSHOT300, DSHOT600 is NOT in the list for the "motor_pwm_protocol" then this firmware does NOT support Dshot.
+If DSHOT150, DSHOT300, DSHOT600 is NOT in the list for the "motor_pwm_protocol" then this firmware does NOT support DShot.
-Example for NAZE that does Not support Dshot:
+Example for NAZE that does Not support DShot:

 motor_pwm_protocol = ONESHOT42
 Allowed values: OFF, ONESHOT125, ONESHOT42, MULTISHOT, BRUSHED

 ### Setting Minimum Throttle

-Note: In Firmware 3.1.1 and earlier min_check and min_throttle are affecting the Dshot idle value so adjusting the motor idle speed is not straight forward.
+Note: In Firmware 3.1.1 and earlier min_check and min_throttle are affecting the DShot idle value so adjusting the motor idle speed is not straight forward.
 If running these earlier versions of firmware try defaults and then adjust 'digital_idle_percent' until the motors ilde at the desired speed.
-This got fixed in 3.1.2 and up so now digital_idle_percent Only sets the Dshot idle speed.
+This got fixed in 3.1.2 and up so now digital_idle_percent Only sets the DShot idle speed.
-Be aware that Dshot ESCs can run motors at much slower speeds but if idle speed is too low the motor may Stall in flight during hard maneuvers and you get a 'death roll'.
+Be aware that DShot ESCs can run motors at much slower speeds but if idle speed is too low the motor may Stall in flight during hard maneuvers and you get a 'death roll'.
 If this happens increase the value of digital_idle_percent.

 ##### Post by Cheredanine on setting up IDLE in ßF 3.1.2 and up: